AegorinDevelopment/figura-avatars/Ideas.md

 # Ideas
-A collection of ne ideas for the project
+A collection of new ideas for the project

 ## Automatic part adding (Valaron)
 - A script that automatically attaches model parts in the main folder to their